oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-format-your-messagebox-code/rule.md

 ---

 You should always write each parameter of MessageBox in a separate line.
 So it will be more clear to read in the code.
 Format your message text in code as you want to see on the screen.

-​Private Sub ShowMyMessage()
+Private Sub ShowMyMessage()
  MessageBox.Show("Are
  you sure you want to delete the team project """ + strProjectName
  + """?" + Environment.NewLine + Environment.NewLine + "Warning:
  Deleting a team project cannot be undone.", strProductName + " " + strVersion(), MessageBoxButtons.YesNo, MessageBoxIcon.Warning, MessageBoxDefaultButton.Button2)
-Figure: Bad example of MessageBox code format​
+Figure: Bad example of MessageBox code format

 Private Sub ShowMyMessage()
  MessageBox.Show( \_